The short answer: no, not until your child turns 18.

 - Qualified education expenses

-These mirror the exceptions you'd find in traditional IRA rules, which makes sense because Trump Accounts convert to traditional IRAs at 18.
+These come straight from traditional IRA rules, which makes sense because Trump Accounts convert to traditional IRAs at 18.
+They waive the penalty, not the income tax on earnings, and none of them apply before the conversion.

 What Happens at 18?